Zoe Salmon: Television and film appearances

-One of her earliest roles was a quick appearance as the original bearer of the Ruby Slippers in a little known re-telling of the Wizard of Oz made for British Channel 5 in 1995.
+One of her earliest roles was a quick appearance as the original bearer of the Ruby Slippers in a now lost, little known re-telling of the Wizard of Oz made for British Channel 5 in 1995.
 She had auditioned for the role of Dorothy, but lost to Denise van Outen.

 In 2005, Salmon presented the results of the Northern Ireland region in Making Your Mind Up, the UK's national pre-selection for the Eurovision Song Contest 2005.
 She welcomed the television audience to Belfast with the line "How's about you, Terry?"

 Salmon appeared in the 2007 version of Comic Relief Does Fame Academy, with several celebrity opponents, including BBC Sport presenter and journalist Ray Stubbs, former CBBC presenter Angellica Bell and BBC Radio 1 and BBC Radio 5 Live presenter Colin Murray.
 Salmon was the fifth celebrity voted out.
 Also in 2007, she switched on the Belfast Christmas lights with Shayne Ward.

 After leaving Blue Peter in June 2008, she presented the gameshow Hot Rods which began a BBC2 run on 30 August.
 She joined Noel Edmonds and Same Difference as a guest at a kids' party at the Northumberland town of Morpeth which featured in 2008's Noel's Christmas Presents show on Sky1.

 Salmon took part in the fourth series of Dancing on Ice, partnering Matt Evers and reached the quarter-finals.

 Salmon appeared on The Chris Moyles Show in January 2009 and went on a date with early breakfast presenter Greg James as part of the BBC Radio 1 money experiment.